Machine learning with big data analytics extracts hidden network insights

 The Blue Planet® software utilizes big data analytics on historical and real-time data to learn and understand changing network conditions, ultimately to ensure network resiliency and service Quality of Experience (QoE).
 This holistic approach leverages machine learning models that enable capabilities such as anomaly detection, alarm suppression, and root-cause analysis for continuous learning to meet service performance requirements.
 This AIOps-driven application of new actions on the network is often referred to as ‘closed-loop automation.’
 It’s a continuous process—and it’s the focal point of Blue Planet’s service lifecycle automation vision.

-Ciena’s Blue Planet Analytics (BPA) provides advanced analytics capabilities within the Blue Planet software suite.
-BPA provides an open framework with libraries for cluster computing, data processing, and machine learning.
-BPA leverages Blue Planet’s robust Resource Adapter (RA) framework to allow for quick and easy integration of multiple data sources, whether physical or virtual.
-Integration with cluster-based storage systems allows for more scalable datasets and more efficient machine learning.
-And, Blue Planet’s micro-services architecture provides modularity and scale to enable rapid adoption of machine learning and data-driven automation.
+Blue Planet is based on an open framework and allows for quick and easy integration of multiple data sources, whether physical or virtual.
+Integration with cluster-based storage systems allows for scalable datasets and efficient machine learning.
+Its microservices-based architecture provides modularity and scale to enable rapid adoption of data-driven automation.